 A biggie for a lot of employers though it often comes from a good place.
-A lack of confidence on the subject of mental health and wellbeing can lead to a fear of ‘getting it wrong’ which can delay - or worse case even prevent - helpful training, support or strategies being implemented which could benefit the whole company and cultivate a happier and healthier environment.
+A lack of confidence and understanding on the subject of mental health and wellbeing can lead to a fear of ‘getting it wrong’ which can delay - or worse case even prevent - helpful training, support or strategies being implemented which could benefit the whole company and cultivate a happier and healthier environment.

 Some of the biggest fears we’ve come across:

 Uncertainty can be borne of the sheer volume of information surrounding mental health and wellbeing that’s out there.
 Don’t get us wrong, knowledge is power and having reputable, accessible resources out in the public domain is a good thing.
 But - there’s a lot of stuff out that that can feel unrelatable to a business, and their culture.
-Maybe it’s too corporate, or too ‘fluffy’.
+Maybe it’s too 'clinical', or too ‘fluffy’.
 Maybe the information available is hard to understand and seems even harder to implement.

 From day one our mission has been to find the common ground.
 That sweet spot of science-based, insightful support that’s relatable, engaging, normalising and empowering.
 We want to leave people with knowledge and tools that make a difference and side-step box-ticking.
 We call it wellbeing without the waffle.